clehner/sylpheed-imap-notify/README.md

 ## Features

-- Updating folder view and summary view when new mail arrives
+- Updates folder view and summary view when new mail arrives
-- New mail notifications (if enabled)
+- Shows new mail notifications and executes the new mail command (if enabled)
-- When mail arrives, the folder view is updated.
-The summary view is updated if it is currently showing the folder containing the new mail.
-- When mail arrives in an Inbox, a new mail notification is shown if that preference is enabled.

 ## License